QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

 .. code:: bash

    nft add rule qubes custom-dnat-qubeDEST iif == "ens6" ip saddr 192.168.x.y/24 tcp dport 443 ct state new,established,related counter dnat 10.137.1.z

 Third step, code the appropriate new filtering firewall rule to allow new connections for the service

 .. code:: bash

    nft add rule qubes custom-forward iif == "ens6" ip saddr 192.168.x.y/24 ip daddr 10.137.1.z tcp dport 443 ct state new,established,related counter accept

-   Note: If you do not wish to limit the IP addresses connecting to the service, remove ``ip saddr 192.168.x.y/24`` from the rules
+.. note:: If you do not wish to limit the IP addresses connecting to the service, remove ``ip saddr 192.168.x.y/24`` from the rules

 If you want to expose the service on multiple interfaces, repeat the steps 2 and 3 described above, for each interface.
 Alternatively, you can leave out the interface completely.

 Verify the rules on sys-net firewall correctly match the packets you want by looking at its counters, check for the counter lines in the